 The most successful retailers take pride in providing world-class customer experiences.
 Although products and prices are important, customer experience can make or break a sale.
 Businesses are always finding innovative ways to provide convenient, efficient and personal shopping experiences.

 It’s no surprise that today’s consumers are making more purchases from their mobile devices than ever—cell phones put convenience at your fingertips and they’re changing the way consumers communicate.
-Eighty-nine percent of consumers prefer texting over email or phone calls.
-Texting is one of the most effective ways to reach shoppers where they’re at: on the go.
+Eighty-three percent of consumers respond to a text messages within 30 minutes or less, making texting one of the most effective ways to reach shoppers where they’re at: on the go.